Trending Topics

 5. Cat Crap

 I remember being on a hostage barricade that lasted several hours.
 It was a cold and humid night.
-I was doing my rotation on the Immediate Action Team (the SWAT guys who are set to make entry upon any escalation by the suspect), when the suspect came out the front door.
+I was doing my rotation on the Immediate Action Team (the SWAT guys who are set to make entry upon any escalation by the suspect) when the suspect came out the front door.
 I raised my carbine’s optic to my eye and saw nothing.
 The glass had fogged up on my red dot.
-I transitioned to my pistol – of course – but I’ve never forgotten that lesson learned the hard way.
+I transitioned to my pistol, of course, but I’ve never forgotten that lesson learned the hard way.

 6. Multi-tool with wire cutters

 I never really understood why all the old SWAT guys had multi-tools on their belts.
 I figured it was probably a bleed-over from their farm days.
 I was wrong.
-Hanging upside down in full SWAT gear from a barb wire fence is a character-building experience.
+Hanging upside down in full SWAT gear from a barbed wire fence is a character-building experience.
 I don’t recall those fences being that difficult to scale before I was in my 40s.
 They started making them taller, I suppose.
 Thankfully, I had been running security for a long-time friend and K-9 handler during our field search.
 He not only cut me down but also immediately mended the fence with items he had on his person.
 Farm kids know how to do stuff.
 I’m quite certain he felt a little less safe with me as his “security” after that.
-I immediately purchased two quality multi-tools and kept one with me at all times several years after I retired from SWAT.
+I immediately purchased two quality multi-tools and kept one with me at all times for several years after I retired from SWAT.

 7. Lights